 - Another unlockable unicorn called the "Pretty Princess" has thicker hooves and a heart on its flank.
 It bears a striking resemblance to another set of colored horses.

-- Space Whalicorn: Appears in the background from time to time.
+- Space Whale: A space whale unicorn appears in the background from time to time.

-- Unwinnable by Mistake: Using embers can let you resume a failed wish, but sometimes the game will reposition you to a place where you'll end up crashing into the environment again.
+- Unintentionally Unwinnable: Using embers can let you resume a failed wish, but sometimes the game will reposition you to a place where you'll end up crashing into the environment again.

 HARMONY HARMONY OH LOVE~